jonlee174/galois-playground/README.md

 - **Memory Usage**: Direct SageMath import uses more memory than subprocess calls
 - **Polynomial Degree**: Computation time grows exponentially with degree
 - **User Experience**: Asynchronous design ensures responsive interface even for complex computations

+## Cross-Platform Compatibility

+The application is designed to run on various platforms:

+- **Linux**: Full support with automatic environment detection
+- **macOS**: Compatible with conda/miniforge installations
+- **Windows**: Works via WSL (Windows Subsystem for Linux) or conda on Windows

+The startup scripts automatically:

+- Detect your conda/mamba installation
+- Find the appropriate SageMath environment
+- Create the environment if it doesn't exist
+- Install required dependencies
+- Use the appropriate terminal or window management based on your platform

 ## License